Fresh4774/Cursor-Animation/README.md

 A big thank you to the awesome contributors who have helped make this project amazing:

 1. [FFUV](https://github.com/FFUV)
-   - Contributions: Colours, Left Click Ripple, README.MD .
+   - Contributions: Colours, Left Click Ripple, README.MD, Script Base.